DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 # React Chart - Animation

-You can add the [Animation](../reference/animation.md) plugin to the Chart component to animate all its series at the beginning of the lifetime.
-If you need to modify animation options, implement a custom point component for a series.
-In the following example, animation duration is configured individually for each bar:
+You can add the [Animation](../reference/animation.md) plugin to the Chart component to animate all the series when they first appear on-screen.
+To modify animation options, implement a custom point component for a series.
+In the following example, the duration of each bar's animation is configured individually:

 .embedded-demo({ "path": "chart-basic/animation", "showThemeSelector": true })